 2023 – September

-This update removes SandSerpent and Bush Flyers in Pantopia.
+This update removed SandSerpent and Bush Flyers in Pantopia.

 Check back as more park maps from Busch Gardens Tampa through the years are added!